Vitamin K for Babies

 In the early 1990s it was suggested that Vitamin K injections might increase the risk of leukaemia (a type of cancer of the blood) in children.
 Since then there have been many more reports disproving this.
 Current, well informed scientific opinion is that there is no link.

 How is Vitamin K given?Show [+]Hide [-]

 Vitamin K can be given by mouth or injection.
 For healthy babies it is probably best to give it by mouth.
 For babies who need to be cared for on the special care baby nursery the injection is usually better.

 The midwife looking after you and your baby will talk to you about vitamin K and ask if you are happy for the first dose to be given shortly after birth, and if so, will give this first dose.

-If you decide to fully bottle feed your baby with formula milk, you will not need to give extra daily vitamin K, because the milk manufacturers add it to formula milk.
-For babies who are mixed feeding we advise that you continue with the full course of vitamin K until your baby is receiving less than half their food as breast milk.
+If you intend to breastfeed you will also be offered a bottle of vitamin K to give your baby a small daily dose by dropper.
+You will be shown how to give this to your baby and given a bottle with enough Vitamin K for a daily dose until your baby is about 14 weeks old.
+Vitamin K is oil based so sterilising the dropper is not required and it is best just wiped clean if needed.
+If you decide to fully bottle feed your baby with formula milk, you will not need to give extra daily vitamin K. This is because the milk manufacturers add vitamin K to formula milk.
+For babies who are mixed feeding we advise that you continue with the full course of vitamin K until your baby is receiving less than half their milk as breast milk.

 You can of course decline the offer of extra vitamin K. Please talk to the staff looking after you and your baby if you have any concerns, or would like to talk this through.